FLYBYME/block-storage/README.md

     });
     ```

 - `removeReplicaPod`: Removes a replica pod from a block storage device.
+Deletes the pod and updates the block entity to remove the pod information.
   - **Params**:
     - `id` (string): ID of the block.
     - `replica` (string): Replica ID.